 BCBSVT Network Providers should get Prior Approval for you.
-If you use a Non-Network Provider or an outof-state Provider, it is your responsibility to get Prior Approval.
+If you use an Out-of-Network Provider, it is your responsibility to get Prior Approval.
+If you use an out-of-state Network Provider (BlueCard Provider), it is your responsibility to get Prior Approval for services that require Prior Approval under your Contract.
 Failure to get Prior Approval could lead to a denial of benefits.
 If you use a BCBSVT Network Provider and the Provider fails to get Prior Approval for services that require it, the Provider may not bill you.